sukminc/sports_odds_etl/README.md

+Markdown
 # NFL Sports Odds ETL Pipeline

 ## Description

-This project is a complete ETL (Extract, Transform, Load) pipeline built with Python.
-It extracts upcoming NFL game odds from **The Odds API**, transforms the data to select key information, and loads it into a local **SQLite** database.
+This project is a complete ETL (Extract, Transform, Load) pipeline built with Python and deployed to Google Cloud Platform.
+It extracts upcoming NFL game odds from **The Odds API**, transforms the data to select key information, and loads it into a database.
 The primary purpose is to create a historical dataset of betting odds to track line movements over time.

-This project was built to demonstrate proficiency in data engineering fundamentals, API integration, data modeling, testing, and version control.
+This project was built to demonstrate proficiency in data engineering fundamentals, API integration, cloud deployment, automated testing, and version control.

 ---